Stryker (NYSE:SYK) Releases Earnings Results, Beats Expectations By $0.13 EPS

-Stryker (NYSE:SYK) posted its quarterly earnings data on Monday.
-The medical technology company reported $2.25 EPS for the quarter, topping the Zacks’ consensus estimate of $2.12 by $0.13, MarketWatch Earnings reports.
-Stryker had a return on equity of 21.90% and a net margin of 9.57%.
-The company had revenue of $4.29 billion for the quarter, compared to the consensus estimate of $4.14 billion.
-During the same quarter in the previous year, the business earned $0.64 EPS.
-The company’s quarterly revenue was up 55.4% compared to the same quarter last year.
+Stryker (NYSE:SYK) announced its quarterly earnings results on Monday.
+The medical technology company reported $2.25 earnings per share for the quarter, beating analysts’ consensus estimates of $2.12 by $0.13, MarketWatch Earnings reports.
+The business had revenue of $4.29 billion for the quarter, compared to the consensus estimate of $4.14 billion.
+Stryker had a net margin of 9.57% and a return on equity of 21.90%.
+Stryker’s revenue for the quarter was up 55.4% on a year-over-year basis.
+During the same period last year, the company posted $0.64 EPS.

 The company also recently announced a quarterly dividend, which will be paid on Friday, July 30th.
-Shareholders of record on Wednesday, June 30th will be paid a $0.63 dividend.
-The ex-dividend date of this dividend is Tuesday, June 29th.
-This represents a $2.52 dividend on an annualized basis and a yield of 0.94%.
-Stryker’s dividend payout ratio (DPR) is currently 33.92%.
+Investors of record on Wednesday, June 30th will be paid a $0.63 dividend.
+The ex-dividend date is Tuesday, June 29th.
+This represents a $2.52 annualized dividend and a dividend yield of 0.94%.
+Stryker’s dividend payout ratio is presently 33.92%.

 A hedge fund recently bought a new stake in Stryker stock.
-Camden National Bank purchased a new position in shares of Stryker Co.
-(NYSE:SYK) in the 4th quarter, according to the company in its most recent filing with the SEC.
-The institutional investor purchased 870 shares of the medical technology company’s stock, valued at approximately $213,000.
-72.26% of the stock is currently owned by institutional investors.
+Camden National Bank purchased a new stake in shares of Stryker Co.
+(NYSE:SYK) in the 4th quarter, according to the company in its most recent disclosure with the SEC.
+The firm purchased 870 shares of the medical technology company’s stock, valued at approximately $213,000.
+72.26% of the stock is currently owned by hedge funds and other institutional investors.

 About Stryker